Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 * JavaScript was passed through the linter jshint with no warnings
 ### Functionality test

+### Problems during development
-Error: textures were not appearing on matter.js shapes
+**Problem**: Textures not appearing on matter.js shapes **Fix**: Disable wireframes under render.options.wireframes
-Fix: disable render wireframes

-Problem: Couldn't get polystyrene blocks to appear behind the compactor image in the canvas (3D effect)
+**Problem**: Couldn't get polystyrene blocks to appear behind the compactor image in the canvas (3D effect)
-Fix: The order in which you add objects to the world determines the z-index.
+**Fix**: The order in which you add objects to the world determines the z-index.
-Adding the foreground image
-of the compactor after the polystyrene blocks allows the blocks to appear behind the image, giving the desired 3D effect.
+Adding the foreground image of the compactor after the polystyrene blocks allows the blocks to appear behind the image, giving the desired 3D effect.

-Problem: when user creates a polystyrene block, they appear in-front of the images, giving no 3D effect.
+**Problem**: When user creates a polystyrene block, they appear in-front of the images, giving no 3D effect.
-Fix: use add to world method within the polystyrene creation function and re-add the images on each call.
+**Fix**: Use add to world method within the polystyrene creation function and re-add the images on each call.

-Problem: on-screen messages were interfering with the mouse drag function
+**Problem**: On-screen messages were interfering with the mouse drag function
 * [Image of mouse drag bug](https://github.com/Wbwren/waste-matters/blob/master/assets/images/mouse-drag-bug.png)

-Fix: add a style attribute of 'pointer-events: none;' to the message div
+**Fix**: Add a style attribute of 'pointer-events: none;' to the message div
 * [Image of mouse drag bug fix](https://github.com/Wbwren/waste-matters/blob/master/assets/images/mouse-drag-bug-fix.png)

-bug: could not get vertices to work correctly on matter.js
+**Problem**: Could not get vertices to work correctly on matter.js
 * [Image of vertices bug](https://github.com/Wbwren/waste-matters/blob/master/assets/images/vertices-bug.png)
+* This problem was not resolved.

 ## Deployment to Github Pages
 1. Create a Github account at [github.com](https://github.com/)